Let’s start with some simple DOs and DON’Ts

 How should I store my Hurricane off-season?

 Off season?
 What’s that?
 Well, if you must put your kayak up for awhile, keep it off the ground and on its side on foam pads or put it upside down on a paddled rack.
-Do NOT hang it from the grab handles.
+Do NOT hang it from the grab handlesif they are the soft type that are riveted.
 Also, if you need to secure your kayak while in storage, tie it loosely and do NOT use truck bed ratchet straps.
 Trylon is tough, but too much pressure over a long period of time (especially in changing temps) can damage your kayak.
 Additionally, a cockpit cover is recommended to keep critters from nesting in your kayak . . . unless of course you like the feeling of something crawling up your leg as you paddle into the sunset:)

 What is the “Vent Hole”?